alicemengqi/site/_pages/about.md

 ### Research Interest
  My research focuses on data-driven decision making with uncertainty.
 I am seeking to provide both methodologies and practical solutions combining tools and concepts from optimization, machine learning, and statistics.
 From an applications perspective, my research focuses on supply chain management and retail operations.
 As a part of it, I actively collaborate with industrial partners in e-commerce.

+* Integrate Prediction and Optimization/ Decision-focused Learning
-* Learning for Optimization
+* Data-driven Methods for Optimization under Uncertainty
-* Supply Chain Management
+* Supply Chain Management and Retail Operations
-* Retail Operations
-* Data-driven Prescriptive Analysis
-* Distributionally Robust Optimization
+* Machine Learning and AI

 ### Education